aws-powertools/powertools-lambda-python/docs/build_recipes/build-tools.md

 ### Advanced pip with Lambda Layers

-Optimize your deployment by using Lambda Layers for Powertools for AWS:
+Optimize your deployment by using Lambda layers for Powertools for AWS:

 === "requirements-layer.txt"